CBDevv/TuCyute-New-/README.md

 - [x] Feed your TuCyute
 - [ ] Play with your TuCyute
 - [ ] Dress your TuCyute
-- [ ] Listen to your TuCyute's needs
+- [ ] Listen to your TuCyute's expressions
 - [x] Earn & Spend Treats
 - [x] Teach your TuCyute
 - [x] Rest your TuCyute